-BAWAG Group has laid the basis for operational risk mitigation with its segmented organizational structure, clear rules on competencies and responsibilities and work instructions.
+BAWAG Group has laid the basis for operational risk mitigation with its segmented organizational structure, clear rules on competencies and responsibilities, and work instructions.
 In addition, consistent guidelines on corporate authorization levels help to achieve the goal of a controlled risk situation, as well as the implemented ICS, which (adequately) captures the risk.
-The ICS does so, for example, by means of the four-eye principle, separation of functions, access checks, limited authorizations, computer-assisted plausibility checks and system tests.
-Also a central regulated insurance management helps to hedge the risks.
+The ICS does so, for example, by means of the dual control principle, separation of functions, access checks, limited authorizations, computer-assisted plausibility checks and system tests.
+In addition, centrally regulated insurance management helps to hedge the risks.